eBay/tsv-utils/README.md

 There are several filters for testing characteristics of numeric data.
 The most useful are:
 * `--is-numeric` - Test if the data in a field can be interpreted as a number.
-* `--is-finite` - Test if the data in a field can be interpreted as a number, but not NAN (not-a-number) or infinity.
-This is useful when working with data where floating point calculations may have produced NAN or infinity values.
+* `--is-finite` - Test if the data in a field can be interpreted as a number, but not NaN (not-a-number) or infinity.
+This is useful when working with data where floating point calculations may have produced NaN or infinity values.

 By default, all tests specified must be satisfied for a line to pass a filter.
 This can be changed using the `--or` option.
-For example, the following command finds records where 'count' is less than 100 or greater than 1000:
+For example, the following command finds records where 'count' (field 4) is less than 100 or greater than 1000:
 ```
 $ tsv-filter -H --or --lt 4:100 --gt 4:1000 data.tsv | head -n 5 | tsv-pretty
  id  color  year  count